Estacado High School

 Estacado Early College High School is a 4A public high school serving grades 9 through 12 in Lubbock, Texas, (USA).
 It is part of the Lubbock Independent School District.
-Estacado is a magnet school, with programs in medicine, law and criminal justice, engineering, and JROTC.
-As of August 2016, Estacado High School became Estacade Early College High School, due to the partnership with Texas Tech University.
+Estacado is a magnet school, with programs in JROTC.
+As of August 2016, Estacado High School became Estacado Early College High School, due to the partnership with Texas Tech University.
 Students, starting in the ninth grade, will be able to earn up to 60 hours of college dual credit hours.

 The school was founded in 1967.
 Estacado's colors are blue and silver and its mascot is the Matador.
 The school is located in the northeast part of the city, between Mackenzie Park and Lubbock City Park.

 History

 The school, named after the primarily Quaker settlement Estacado near Lubbock, Texas, opened late in 1967.
 The first principal was Olan Rice in 1969.
 The school was designed to accommodate 1,600 students, and was one of the first high schools in Lubbock to serve ninth graders.
 A $3.8 million facility, it originally included a vocational wing made up of metalworking, woodworking, and automobile body workshops, as well as agriculture and electronics labs.
 To allow other Lubbock Independent School District students to take advantage of these vocational classes, they were eventually moved to the Advanced Technology Center in central Lubbock.
 The school implemented several magnet programs unique to its campus, beginning in the late 1990s.
 These included a medical program, an engineering program, and a criminal justice program which started in 2007.